Sesame Soy Grilled Tuna

 If you are cooking a tuna steak to medium rare, many times the best way to make sure you don't overcook it is to use a timer.
 To get medium rare tuna, it will only take between 2-3 minutes per side since you are just looking to sear the outside of the fish.

-Always make sure to use a very hot pan or grill and the tuna will naturally release when it is seared and ready to flip.
+Always make sure to use a very hot pan or grill, and the tuna will naturally release when it is seared and ready to flip.
 If you want your tuna more cooked, you could cook it for about 5-6 minutes per side.
 Tuna gets dry quickly, so beware of overcooking it.

 What spice blends and seasonings go with tuna steaks?

-There are tons of different spice blends, seasoning, and marinade options when it comes to tuna.
+There are tons of different spice blends, seasonings, and marinade options when it comes to tuna.
 If you don't want to use the Asian marinade I suggested in the recipe, you can try all kinds of other combinations.

 Almost anything that would work as a crust for steak will work for tuna.
 Just make sure to not use anything too strong that will overpower the fish.
 Here is one of my favorite simple tuna steak seasoning blends.